 Since then, similar rituals have been held from the 17th to the 19th of February.
 Placing fortune beans down the flowing river is one of them!

-If you look to participate in the event, you can purchase the fortune beans from the shrine’s office at 200 yen per bag.
+If you want to participate in the event, you can purchase fortune beans from the shrine’s office at 200 yen per bag.
 Many temporary stalls will also be set up during the festivals, ensuring you have enough food to eat and keep you warm.

 Tamura Shrine’s Opening Hours and Access Information

-- From JR Kibukawa Station (貴生川駅), take Koka City Community Bus bound for Tamura Jinja or Ōgawara (大河原) from the south exit and get off at Tamura Jinja (田村神社)
+- From JR Kibukawa Station (貴生川駅), take Kaga Area Community Bus (甲賀地区コミュニティバス) bound for Tamura Jinja or Ōgawara (大河原) from the south exit and get off at Tamura Jinja (田村神社).

 Discover Other Fascinating Attractions in Kōka City